alexshtf/alexshtf.github.io/_posts/2026-01-20-Spectrum-Speed.md

 np.float32(56.665924)
 ```

 Apparently, on the CPU, NumPy is almost twice slower than PyTorch.
-So apparently, when our tensors are on the CPU, we can continue using PyTorch - it's pretty fast.
+So when our tensors are on the CPU, we can continue using PyTorch - it's pretty fast.

 Now let's move to the GPU.
 Here is a similar piece of code - create a mini-batch of random matrices and compute the sum of their eigenvalues:
 ```python